ELDee: Career

 eLDee is credited as one of the pioneers of the afrobeats music genre.
 In 1998, he started a band called Trybesmen which went on to be one of the music groups that popularized the fusion of hip-hop, highlife, pop and traditional afrobeat music.
 Trybesmen was a continental hit by the year 2000 and played a pivotal role in the shaping of the new music genre.

 eLDee signed a total of 16 artists to his Trybe Records label and named the collaboration of all said artists Da Trybe.
 They produced the singles "Work it out" and "Oya" in 2002, and the album BIG Picture in 2005.

 After moving to the United States in 2002, eLDee recorded a solo album titled Long Time Coming (2004).
 He followed it up with Return of the King (2006), which contains the single "I Go Yarn".
 Return of the King won "Best International Album" at the 2007 Nigeria Entertainment Awards in New York City.
 His subsequent albums are Big Boy (2008), originally titled Evolution, Is it your money Vol.1 (2010) and Undeniable (2012).

-eLDee has worked as an artist, producer, director, and interactive media consultant.
+In 2019, he said he does not regret quitting music as the path his career was going would not make him have time for his family. eLDee has worked as an artist, producer, director, and interactive media consultant.